Afrikaners VS Afrika

 What happens when we read these three observations together (and keep in mind that each carries its own form of authority and online availability)?
 Even in 2020, online public space is still awash with the notion that Afrikaans = Afrikaner = white South African, despite the fact that white South Africans of European descent are not (and haven’t been for a long time) the majority of the Afrikaans speaking population.
 According to one set of statistics, published in 2018 by the Solidariteit Demographic Project, more than 3.5 million coloured people speak Afrikaans as a home language whereas only 2.7 million Afrikaners speak Afrikaans as a home language.

-Any nuance that exists between white and Afrikaner and Afrikaans dissolves online.
+Any nuance that exists between white and Afrikaner and Afrikaans seems to dissolves online.

 When the linguistically diverse nature of Afrikaans is hinted at, it is often by othering it as anything from ‘bruinafrikaans’ to ‘varieteit’ ’ to humorous to skollietaal to gangstertaal.

 Read younger thinkers and scholars on this.
 In his article Rawlings approached Jamil Khan on the issue of standaardafrikaans who, speaks to this in terms of who gets promoted, represented, and platformed in (largely white-owned) media.
 The Afrikaans coloured community has in recent years fought for more nuanced representation in mainstream media, and poets like Ronelda S. Kamfer, Jolyn Philips, and Ryan Pedro are celebrated and gives a voice to coloured identity.
 However, these poets’ works are often framed (in reviews, for example) primarily in terms of language use that deviates from a perceived ‘standaardafrikaans’, or as giving voice to coloured identity-as-monolith.